 WHAT TYPE OF YARN IS USED?

 Most of my items are made from cotton yarn but I do have pieces made from acrylic, silk and wool.
-My goal within the next year is to only use sustainable yarns -cotton, silk, wool & polyester- for all of my clothing and accessories.
+My goal within the next year is to only use sustainable yarns -cotton, silk, wool & recycled yarns- for all of my clothing and accessories.
 You can find what type of yarn your item is made from by the tag when you shop, the website or just by asking me!

 HOW DO I WASH/DRY MY ITEMS?